“The problem is we’re all using social networks as distribution instead of native platforms to actually tell stories”

 If you take those things into consideration it’s not so surprising that just posting a link to your music in most cases won’t lead to much interaction.

 So my advice is: don’t only post links to your music.
-Instead think of images and videos that have you in it and give people a look behind the scenes.
+Instead think of adding images and videos that are inviting for people to interact with.

 Get More Fans: 8 Mistakes Artists Should Avoid To Successfully Build A Fanbase Online